-At the instruction of the UK Government, the UK media regulator Ofcom is also currently investigating RT (Russia Today) for 27 potential breaches of its broadcasting code.
-The watchdog has the power to revoke a broadcast licence, but we understand that any action is likely to take weeks.
+Following the previous instruction of the UK Government, on 18 March 2022 the UK media regulator Ofcom concluded its investigation of RT (Russia Today) for potential breaches of its broadcasting code.
+The watchdog used its power to revoke RT's broadcast licence "with immediate effect".